CrossEye/TW5-SuppNotesDemo/post/index.md

 We set two fields, the `state` field we just discussed above in the tiddler's temp partner, setting it to `show`, and the `mode` field in the temp tiddler for the specific note, setting it to `edit`.

-**Note** that there are [additional changes][ac] in this section that were intenced to set the focus on the the newly added note.
+**Note** that there are [additional changes][ac] in this section that were intended to set the focus on the the newly added note.
 We can at some point come back to try to fix this, as it would be useful to have.
 Or someone who understands TiddlyWiki's focus mechanism might chime in and explain what's wrong with this code.

 Step 9 - Handle all tiddlers, not just preconfigured ones